Limits on Sub-GeV Dark Matter from the PROSPECT Reactor Antineutrino Experiment

 \section{Abstract}

 If dark matter has mass lower than around 1 GeV, it will not impart enough energy to cause detectable nuclear recoils in many direct-detection experiments.
 However, if dark matter is upscattered to high energy by collisions with cosmic rays, it may be detectable in both direct-detection experiments and neutrino experiments.
-We report the results of a dedicated search for boosted dark matter upscattered by cosmic rays using the PROSPECT reactor antineutrino experiment.
-We show that such a flux of upscattered dark matter would display characteristic diurnal sidereal modulation, and use this to set new experimental constraints on sub-GeV dark matter exhibiting large interaction cross-sections.
+We report the results of a dedicated search for boosted dark matter upscattered by cosmic rays, using $\sim$14.6 solar days of data from the PROSPECT reactor antineutrino experiment.
+We show that such a flux of upscattered dark matter would display characteristic diurnal sidereal modulation, and use this to set new experimental constraints on sub-GeV dark matter exhibiting large interaction cross sections.